SpiNNakerManchester/sPyNNaker8/README.md

-This repository is no longer in use.in
+This repository is no longer in use.

 All code including test scripts has been moved to https://github.com/SpiNNakerManchester/sPyNNaker